Coronavirus Action Plan

 The short chain fatty acid butyrate is a powerful histone deacetylase inhibitor that promotes Treg transformation.
 Butyrate also increases production of the anti-inflammatory cytokine IL-10 in Breg cells.
 Conversely, high blood glucose and diabetes prevents production of the anti-inflammatory cytokine IL-10.
 A natural approach to prevention is essential as there is already a reluctance to employ drugs for HDAC inhibition for fear of going too far and suppressing immunity against infections and cancer.
 In reality, the only available practical tool to help prevent autoimmune and inflammatory disorders is a low carb, high prebiotic fibre diet.

-Further benefits of high fibre consumption are to be expected.
-Fermentation produces hydrogen gas (H2) along with short chain fatty acids (SCFA) and H2 has proven anti-inflammatory effects as well.
-In fact, Chinese doctors are already using inhalation of 2-4% H2 gas along with oxygen for the treatment of respiratory distress due to COVID-19.
-Other doctors in Japan are recommending a glucosidase inhibitor (Acarbose) to increase H2 levels from fermentation to suppress inflammation.
+Further benefits of high fibre consumption are to be expected due to hydrogen gas (H2), which is another by product of fibre fermentation and H2 has proven anti-inflammatory effects as well.
+In fact, Chinese doctors are already using inhalation of 2-4% H2 gas along with oxygen for the treatment of respiratory distress due to COVID-19 apparently with dramatic success.
+Other doctors in Japan are recommending a glucosidase inhibitor (Acarbose) to increase H2 levels from fermentation of undigested carbohydrate to suppress inflammation.
+But the most effective way to supply vast amounts of H2 to all parts of the body are through colonic fibre fermentation.
+The example below shows prolonged H2 production from 15 g of lactose from milk functioning as a prebiotic.

 Which anti-inflammatory drugs should we use?